 - name: Default name to use when binding to a Collection.
 Useful for avoiding Python namespace issues (i.e. when the desired CLI level name can't or shouldn't be used as the Python level name.) - aliases: Specify one or more aliases for this task, allowing it to be invoked as multiple different names.
 For example, a task named mytask with a simple @task wrapper may only be invoked as "mytask".
-Changing the decorator to be @task (aliases=['myothertask']) allows invocation as "mytask" or "myothertask". - positional: Iterable overriding the parser's automatic "args with no default value are considered positional" behavior.
+Changing the decorator to be @task(aliases=['myothertask']) allows invocation as "mytask" or "myothertask". - positional: Iterable overriding the parser's automatic "args with no default value are considered positional" behavior.
 If a list of arg names, no args besides those named in this iterable will be considered positional.
 (This means that an empty list will force all arguments to be given as explicit flags.) - optional: Iterable of argument names, declaring those args to have optional values.
-Such arguments may be given as value-taking options (e.g. --my-arg=myvalue, wherein the task is given "myvalue") or as Boolean flags (--my-arg, resulting in True). - iterable: Iterable of argument names, declaring them to build iterable values. - incrementable: Iterable of argument names, declaring them to increment their values. - default: Boolean option specifying whether this task should be its collection's default task (i.e. called if the collection's own name is given.)

-- auto\shortflags: Whether or not to automatically create short flags from task options; defaults to True. - help: Dict mapping argument names to their help strings.
-Will be displayed in --help output. - pre, post: Lists of task objects to execute prior to, or after, the wrapped task whenever it is executed. - autoprint: Boolean determining whether to automatically print this task's return value to standard output when invoked directly via the CLI.
+Such arguments may be given as value-taking options (e.g. --my-arg=myvalue, wherein the task is given "myvalue") or as Boolean flags (--my-arg, resulting in True). - iterable: Iterable of argument names, declaring them to build iterable values. - incrementable: Iterable of argument names, declaring them to increment their values. - default: Boolean option specifying whether this task should be its collection's default task (i.e. called if the collection's own name is given.) - auto_shortflags: Whether or not to automatically create short flags from task options; defaults to True. - help: Dict mapping argument names to their help strings.
+Will be displayed in --help output.
+For arguments containing underscores (which are transformed into dashes on the CLI by default), either the dashed or underscored version may be supplied here. - pre, post: Lists of task objects to execute prior to, or after, the wrapped task whenever it is executed. - autoprint: Boolean determining whether to automatically print this task's return value to standard output when invoked directly via the CLI.
 Defaults to False. - klass: Class to instantiate/return.
 Defaults to Task.

 If any non-keyword arguments are given, they are taken as the value of the pre kwarg for convenience's sake.
-(It is an error to give both \args and pre at the same time.)
+(It is an error to give both args and pre at the same time.)